prominenceai/deepstream-services-library/docs/api-pipeline.md

 <br>

 ### *dsl_pipeline_xwindow_handle_set*
-This service updates the dimensions to use on XWindow creation.
+This service sets the the XWindow for the named Pipeline to use.
 This service will fail if the Pipeline has an existing XWindow handle.
 ```C++
 DslReturnType dsl_pipeline_xwindow_handle_set(const wchar_t* pipeline, Window handle);
 ```